Dytomic/ariel/README.md

 This repository contains the code for a simple Facebook chatbot developed for Dytomic's Facebook page, designed to engage with users and provide information about job opportunities at Dytomic and details about Pirate Raids Online.

-The project is named "Ariel" in memory of our co-founder's beloved dog that passed away several years ago.
+This is named "Ariel" in memory of our co-founder's beloved dog that passed away several years ago.
 A tribute to this furry companion and serves as a reminder of the co-founder's cherished memories with their canine friend.

 <p align="center">
   <img src="./ariel.jpg" width=256 />